-Alex Callinicos propagates an ‘orthodox conception of agents’, that is, ‘the idea that action is to be explained intentionally, by ascribing to actors beliefs and desires that caused them to act in the way they did’.
-Regarding the issue of agency in Yugoslav-East German contacts, it is intended to explore Callinicos’ conceptions in two ways: first, this concerns the Yugoslavs and East Germans that were involved in shaping these contacts.
-Secondly, the role of these states and people in a wider framework, that of a global(ising) sphere, is addressed.
-Without doubt, globalisation processes shaped the ‘lived’ realities of all actors somehow involved in Yugoslav-East German contacts, but were also shaped by them.
-The following analysis of these two-way developments in the so far insufficiently enquired Yugoslav-East German contacts in the period 1968-1974 is based on the results of archival research conducted in Diplomatski arhiv Ministarstva spoljnih poslova Republike Srbije, Arhiv Jugoslavije, Politisches Archiv des Auswärtigen Amtes, and Bundesarchiv.
+Alex Callinicos propagates an “orthodox conception of agents” – that is, “the idea that action is to be explained intentionally, by ascribing to actors beliefs and desires that caused them to act in the way they did”.
+Regarding the issue of agency in the Yugoslav–East German contacts, Callinicos’s conceptions are to be explored in two ways: firstly, in view of the Yugoslavs and East Germans who were involved in shaping these contacts; and secondly, regarding the role of these states and their people in a wider framework, that of a global(ising) sphere.
+Undoubtedly, the globalisation processes shaped the “lived” realities of all the actors who were not only somehow involved in the Yugoslav–East German contacts but were also shaped by them.
+The following analysis of these two-way developments in the so-far insufficiently researched Yugoslav–East German contacts in the 1968–1974 period is based on the results of archival research, conducted in the following archives: Diplomatski arhiv Ministarstva spoljnih poslova Republike Srbije, Arhiv Jugoslavije, Politisches Archiv des Auswärtigen Amtes, and Bundesarchiv.

-The triangular relationship SFRY-GDR-FRG before August 1968
+The triangular relationship between the SFRY, GDR, and FRG before August 1968

-Especially in the first half of the Cold War period, for third states each development in the relations with either the GDR or FRG had implications for the contacts with the respective other German state.
-Concerning the ‘triangular’ Yugoslav-German-German relations, it is the afterlife of the conflict between Tito and Iosif Stalin that however particularly justifies such characterisation.
-The most important occurrences in the relationship SFRY-GDR-FRG up to August 1968 for the analysis of Yugoslav-East German contacts in the roughly six years that followed, will be briefly outlined here.
+Especially in the first half of the Cold War period, for any third states, each development in their relations with either the GDR or FRG had implications for the contacts with the other German state.
+Concerning the “triangular” Yugoslav–German–German relations, it is the afterlife of the conflict between Tito and Joseph Stalin that, however particularly, justifies such a characterisation.
+The occurrences in the SFRY–GDR–FRG relations up to August 1968, most relevant for the analysis of the Yugoslav–East German contacts in the roughly six years that followed, will be briefly outlined here.

-The Yugoslav-Soviet split brought along a split between the SED and the Komunistička partija Jugoslavije (Communist Party of Yugoslavia, KPJ), and from the emergence of the GDR in 1949 onwards also between the East German state and the FPRY.
-Moscow’s stance withheld the East German leadership from expressing any support for the possibility of a Yugoslav path to communism.
+The Yugoslav–Soviet split brought along a divide between the SED and the Komunistička partija Jugoslavije (Communist Party of Yugoslavia, KPJ), and as of the emergence of the GDR in 1949 also between the East German state and the FPRY.
+Moscow’s stance prevented the East German leadership from expressing any support for the possibility of the Yugoslav path to communism.
 The West German government was aware of the political potential of warm relations with the FPRY.
-If the latter would be able to settle in its new role, this could be used to show the SED that a socialism independent from the CPSU was viable, and that the FRG was willing to cooperate with such entity.
-The FPRY was on the other hand in need for moral and economic support for its new role as a socialist state in Europe that acted independently from Moscow.
-These circumstances led to the establishment of Yugoslav-West German diplomatic relations in 1951.
+If the latter would be able to settle in its new role, this could be used to show the SED that a form of socialism independent from the CPSU was viable and that the FRG was willing to cooperate with such entity.
+On the other hand, the FPRY needed moral and economic support in its new role as a European socialist state that acted independently of Moscow.
+These circumstances led to the establishment of Yugoslav–West German diplomatic relations in 1951.